 Cuts and bruises are the most common boxing injuries, and many boxers leave the ring needing stitches to the face and dental work.
 Body blows can lead to broken ribs and internal bleeding.
 Potentially blinding eye injuries can occur but may be difficult to detect except by specialist examination.

-British Medical Association (BMA) says this is insignificant compared to the effects of brain damage that may go unrecorded in many boxers.
+Although many injuries occur, boxing accounts for fewer deaths than many other sports, but the British Medical Association (BMA) says this is insignificant compared to the effects of brain damage that may go unrecorded in many boxers.

-head injury.
+As boxing involves powerful people hitting each other repeatedly, often around the head, there are significant risks of head injury.
 Most serious of all is a risk of permanent severe brain damage.
 According to brain surgeons, over 80 per cent of professional boxers have serious brain scarring on MRI scans.
 The evidence for harm or cumulative brain damage to amateur boxers is less clear.

 Other research has shown that a chemical called neurofilament light or NFL, which is released when nerve cells are damaged, is four times higher than normal in boxers after a fight and up to eight times higher when there have been more than 15 high-impact hits to the head.
 It takes about three months for levels to return to normal after a fight.